paul-clavier/notaros/backend/README.md

 npm run migrate -- --name "<NAME>"
 ```

-# GitFlow

-The `main` branch is protected.
-A Merge request has to be approved before it is merged into main.
-It is then automatically deployed with our CI/CD.
-We build the image of the application on a registry.
-From there, a Portainer service receives a notification and deploys the new version of the image.

 # Drone

 We use drone for our CI/CD.
 We have two pipelines, one running at every new commit on a `pull_request`, and one whenever there is a push on `main` branch